Feeding Tubes: The Basics

 What is a feeding tube?

-There are several different feeding tubes, including:
+There are many different feeding tubes, such as:

 - Gastrostomy-Jejunostomy or GJ-tube (Transgastric-Jejunal or TJ tube): The GJ-Tube is surgically inserted through the abdominal wall, into the stomach and down into the jejunum (intestine).